Chilly for Friday Night Football

 SATURDAY: Mostly sunny, cool and dry, Highs 58-60.

-WEDNESDAY: Sun/cloud mix and breezy then a few showers, Highs near 70.
+WEDNESDAY: Partly sunny, breezy and mild then a few sprinkles, Highs near 70.

 — WTRF StormTracker 7 Meteorologist Dr. Dave Walker